raf-zig/advanced-ruby/Project-Linked-Lists/README.md

-Created as part of The Odin Project.
+Created as part of The Odin Project curriculum.

 The task is to create the following methods in a linked list class: